jasonraimondi/ts-oauth2-server/docs/repositories/README.md

   persist(accessToken: OAuthToken): Promise<void>;

   // This async method is called when a refresh token is used to reissue
   // an access token.
-The original access token is revoked a new access
+The original access token is revoked, and a new
-  // token is issued.
+  // access token is issued.
-  revoke(accessTokenToken: OAuthToken): Promise<void>;
+  revoke(accessToken: OAuthToken): Promise<void>;

   // This async method is called when an access token is validated by the
   // authorization server.
 Return `true` if the access token has been